DevExpress-Examples/how-to-bind-accordioncontrol-to-hierarchical-data-structure-t508360/Readme.md

 # WPF Accordion Control - Bind to Hierarchical Data Structure

-This example binds [Accordion Control](https://docs.devexpress.com/WPF/118347/controls-and-libraries/navigation-controls/accordion-control) to a hierarchical data structure.
+This example binds our WPF [Accordion Control](https://docs.devexpress.com/WPF/118347/controls-and-libraries/navigation-controls/accordion-control) to a hierarchical data structure.

 ## Implementation Details

-To display hierarchical data in the [Accordion Control](https://docs.devexpress.com/WPF/118347/controls-and-libraries/navigation-controls/accordion-control), bind the `ItemsSource` property to a collection populated with child items.
-Use the [ChildrenPath](https://docs.devexpress.com/WPF/DevExpress.Xpf.Accordion.AccordionControl.ChildrenPath) property to specify the name of the collection.
+To display hierarchical data within the DevExpress WPF [Accordion Control](https://docs.devexpress.com/WPF/118347/controls-and-libraries/navigation-controls/accordion-control), bind the `ItemsSource` property to a collection populated with child items.
+Use the [ChildrenPath](https://docs.devexpress.com/WPF/DevExpress.Xpf.Accordion.AccordionControl.ChildrenPath) property to specify collection name.

-In this example, the [Accordion Control](https://docs.devexpress.com/WPF/118347/controls-and-libraries/navigation-controls/accordion-control) is bound to a collection of departments.
+In this example, the [Accordion Control](https://docs.devexpress.com/WPF/118347/controls-and-libraries/navigation-controls/accordion-control) is bound to a collection of "departments".
 Each department contains a collection of employees:

 ```xaml
 <dxa:AccordionControl